 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 It appears that shortly after he arrived at Cabanatuan, he was sent to the hospital side of the camp.
 According to medical records kept at the camp, Pvt.
 Russell S. Garrison died on Sunday, June 28, 1942, from malaria at approximately 6:00 PM and was the 449 POW to die in the camp.
 He was buried in Grave 407 in the camp cemetery.

-After the war, his remains were recovered and identified and at his parents request, he was buried at the American Military Cemetery, Manila, Philippine Islands, in Plot N, Row 3, Grave 66.
+It is not known when his family was notified that he had died as a Prisoner of War.
+After the war, his remains were recovered and identified and at his parents’ request, he was buried at the American Military Cemetery, Manila, Philippine Islands, in Plot N, Row 3, Grave 66.